MatthewDolder/final_project/README.md

 ## Features
 I created a CSV export to view the data.
 I tried filtering, sorting, and some basic calculations in XLS.
 I didn't come to any conclusions this way, but it was handy to familiarize myself with the data.

 I ran the full feature_list through lasso regression.
-This ruled out a few features, but not many.
+This threw a ConvergenceWarning so I commented it out.
 I abandoned lasso and tried decision tree classifier from the lesson 12 mini-project.
 I ran this for 50 iterations and counted the results of *feature_importances_*.

 `{'bonus': 11, 'deferred_income': 2, 'to_messages': 1, 'total_stock_value': 2, 'other': 3, 'expenses': 5, 'exercised_stock_options': 2, 'restricted_stock': 1, 'from_messages': 1, 'shared_receipt_with_poi': 1, 'long_term_incentive': 1, 'ratio_to': 1}`